apereo/cas/development/installation/Logging.md

 {% endhighlight %}

 ##Log Data Sanitation
 For security purposes, CAS by default will attempt to remove TGT and PGT ids from all log data.
-This will of course include messages that routed to a log destination by the logging framework as well as all audit messages.
+This will of course include messages that are routed to a log destination by the logging framework as well as all audit messages.
 A sample follows below:

 {% highlight bash %}
 =============================================================